rudderlabs/query-generator/README.md

 The RudderStack Query Generator has the following workflow:

-- Pre-populates the list of RudderStack events and their associated properties present in the data warehouse
+- Pre-populates the list of RudderStack events and their associated properties present in the data warehouse.
-- Retrieves the list of events and their properties based on the filtering conditions set by you through the UI
+- Retrieves the list of events and their properties based on the filtering conditions set by you through the UI.
-- Automatically generates the SQL query based on the user-specified filters, which you can run on your data warehouse to obtain the required data
+- Automatically generates the SQL query based on the user-specified filters.
+You can then run the query on your data warehouse to obtain the required data.

 ## ⚡️ How to Use the RudderStack Query Generator